msolberg/rhel-osp-on-satellite6/doc/install.md

 1. Navigate to Content > Red Hat Repositories.
 2. Expand the “Red Hat Enterprise Linux Server” Product.
 3. Select the “Red Hat Enterprise Linux 7 Server (RPMs)” Repository Set underneath the Product.
 (This may take a few moments).
-Within that Repository Set:
-   b.
-Select the "Red Hat Enterprise Linux 7 Server RPMs x86_64 7Server" repository.
+Within that Repository Set select the "Red Hat Enterprise Linux 7 Server RPMs x86_64 7Server" repository.
-5. Select the "Red Hat Enterprise Linux 7 Server - RH Common (RPMs)"
-   a.
-Select the "Red Hat Enterprise Linux 7 Server - RH Common RPMs x86_64 7Server" repository.
+4. Select the "Red Hat Enterprise Linux 7 Server - RH Common (RPMs)".
+Within that Repository Set select the "Red Hat Enterprise Linux 7 Server - RH Common RPMs x86_64 7Server" repository.
 5. Select the "Red Hat OpenStack" Product.
-6. Select the "Red Hat OpenStack 6.0 for RHEL 7 (RPMs)" Repository Set.
-Within that Repository Set:
-   b.
-Select the "Red Hat OpenStack 6.0 for RHEL 7 RPMs x86_64 7Server" repository.
+6. Select the "Red Hat OpenStack 7.0 for RHEL 7 (RPMs)" Repository Set.
+Within that Repository Set select the "Red Hat OpenStack 7.0 for RHEL 7 RPMs x86_64 7Server" repository.

 In order to kickstart systems from the Satellite server, a kickstart tree needs to be synced.

 1. On the same page (Content > Red Hat Repositories) click the "Kickstarts" tab.
 2. Select the "Red Hat Enterprise Linux Server" Product.
 3. Select the "Red Hat Enterprise Linux 7 Server (Kickstart)" Repository Set.
 4. Select the desired kickstart tree "Red Hat Enterprise Linux 7 Server Kickstart x86_64 7.1"

 To perform the same actions from the command line: